One of the most common mistakes people make with their brand is thinking they can keep track of all the details of their business in their head.

 NOTE: We have this same template as a free google doc template here.

-Here’s a quick recap of the benefits of running experiments on your business:
+Here’s a quick recap of the benefits of running experiments on your brand:

 - Focus and alignment: Shared documents of your experiments gets everyone focused on the same goals using the same language.
 When things need to change, you’ll be able to discuss new solutions straight away instead of first rehashing how you got here.